o4oren/Ad-Hoc-Email-Server/README.md

 cd ahem-server
 npm install
 # builds the project.
+npm run build:ssr

 # There are other, convenience options for build and run in development mode.
+# For developmet:
-npm run build:ssr
+npm run startDev

+# for prod
-# prod run - will run the backend which will also serve the front end form the `dist` folder.
+# Will run the backend which will also serve the front end form the `dist` folder.
-npm run serve:ssr
+node ahem.js

 ```

 ### Configuration